Bluebird Meaning and Symbolism

 What Do Purple Finches Look Like?

 In the West, Cassin’s finches also present an identification hurdle.
-They have a bright red cap, like the purple, but a lighter pink face, neck and upper chest.
+They have a bright red cap, like the purple finch, but a lighter pink face, neck and upper chest.

 What Do Purple Finches Eat?

 Black oil sunflower seeds seem to be the food of choice for purple finches, but they also eat white millet and thistle seeds.
-Check out the 3 types of seeds and feeders birds love best.
+They also feed on buds, berries, and insects.